-This Employee Confidentiality Policy Template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your employment policies.
+This sample Employee Confidentiality Policy template is ready to be tailored to your company’s needs and should be considered a starting point for setting up your employment policies.

 Policy brief & purpose